sekhri101/personal-goals/README.md

 - [ ] :bee: Make another commit to PyBee
 - [x] :baseball: Catch up on DjangoCon US stuff
 - [x] :mortar_board: Make very micro-level list of stuff to do for ATX
-- [ ] :computer: Score Django Girls apps
 - [ ] :money_with_wings: Prepare Django Girls sponsor presentation
-- [ ] :package: Send address to Ola for stickers
+- [x] :package: Send address to Ola for stickers
 - [ ] :thought_balloon: Storify the feedback from my talk and save it somewhere.
+- :zap: Harry Potter and Blue Apron with S

 ### Weekly Goals